 It can be hard.
 I know.
 Meetings get in the way.
 Slack messages do, too.
 But to make content work for your company it has to be an ongoing thing – dare I say lifestyle?
+Try to find the most productive part of the day for you!

-From my experience, the most sustainable way to stay on a content creation schedule is to get going and work way ahead.
+From my experience, the most sustainable way to stay on a content creation schedule is to get going and work ahead.
 Have a place where you publish content routinely.
 That could be your blog, an article section, or something else on your website.

 I’ve heard plenty of excuses why companies aren’t creating content.